 Imagine having an airport that is 100% busy.
 Consequently, no planes can land here.
 Airport operators know very well about the systemic problem of overloading/congestion, which does not start at 100% but already at around 85%.
 From this value on roughly, the queues and processing time become exponentially longer and longer.
 Aircraft approaching an airport must circle in the air until enough already landed aircraft have flown off.
-In terms of companies, this means that we must limit the inflow of to be completed measures, programs, initiatives, projects, work packages, etc., ie the WIP.
+In terms of companies, this means that we must limit the inflow of to be completed measures, programs, initiatives, projects, work packages, etc., ie the WIP (Work In Process).
 This is only possible if we establish this capacity view at all levels of the company.
 Only then can the management steer in clear as well as stormy conditions.
 This is not about more comfortable working.
 This is about effectiveness versus efficiency.
 Efficient are most companies today.
 But are you effective too?
-And if so how effective are you?
+And if so, how effective are you?
 Do you keep your value proposition promise?
 Do you consider yourself from the idea to the impact on the customer?

 Visualization is a powerful weapon that receives far too little attention in modern companies

-To come back to the starting point of the previous section, it is an effective means e.g. to take the enterprise’s value chain of a entire hierarchically lower leveled board into one process step of the board above it.
-We’re zooming out of the details of “implementation," because at tactical decision-making at the portfolio level, it’s only important when it starts and ends.
+To come back to the starting point of the previous section, it is an effective means e.g. to take the enterprise’s value chain of an entire hierarchically lower levelled board into one process step of the board above it.
+We’re zooming out of the details of “implementation” because at tactical decision-making at the portfolio level, it’s only important when it starts and ends.
 In this way, the added value can be provided with different zoom levels.

-Dr. Klaus Leopold talks about flight levels in this context (www.leanability.com/flight-levels).
-His analogy is that more or less details are exposed at different altitudes which one needs for tactical context relevant decisions
+Dr Klaus Leopold talks about flight levels in this context (www.leanability.com/flight-levels).
+His analogy is that more or fewer details are exposed at different altitudes which one needs for tactical context-relevant decisions